HTangl/BudgeTangl/README.md

 ![](https://github.com/HTangl/BudgeTangl/blob/main/Pictures/Layered%20no%20top%20panel.png?raw=true)

+### DISCLAIMER ###
+The BudgeTangl is not compatible with the DIDIY board, the goal of this case is to be as cheap as possible which means using very few layers of material.
+Because it is so thin the DIDIY board will not fit.
+Please use the [DIDIY case](https://github.com/HTangl/DIDIY-Case) if you are buildng a controller using one of my DIY kits.

 The BudgeTangl is a budget oriented case design for a rectangle controller using the [HTangl layout](https://www.htangl.com/layout).

 I originally designed it to be built entirelely out of laser cut 3mm acrylic but you could use any material you want, MDF works particulary well and is a little bit cheaper.